Kent Card Club12th September 2017 by webspinner

 Telephone: 01622 820263

-At a typical meeting we have approximately 40 tables, and our dealers bring a varied assortment of ephemera including, but not limited to cigarette cards, trade cards, postcards, stamps, and postal history.
+We usually had approximately 40 tables in the hall, and our dealers came with a varied assortment of cigarette cards, trade cards, postcards, stamps, and postal history.
 We have even had packets and tins from time to time.
 We also had an auction which started at 6.45, and many of our members brought prospective auction lots with them on the day.

 🎅HO!
 HO!
 HO!
 Our 2019 Christmas special on December 14th was very well attended, around 85 members through the door from 10am, with a good queue outside earlier, and it’s fair to say all in attendance, dealers and buyers, had an enjoyable time and some were not quite finished when the doors were closing at 4pm.
-A host of dealers, including nationals like John Shaw brought some superb cards, and there was much interest in the seasonal raffle, not only for the first prize of a £100 Marks and Spencer’s hamper.
-On which note, we are delighted to announce this year’s lucky ticket holder was someone we all know, Colin!
+A host of dealers, including nationals like John Shaw brought some superb cards, and there was much interest in the seasonal raffle, at 2pm, in which the first prize was a £100 Marks and Spencer’s hamper.
+On which note, we are delighted to announce this year’s lucky ticket holder was someone we all know, namely Colin!

-To all our current dealers, many thanks for all your support throughout 2019, and for bringing such wonderful cards, and in some cases for coming such a long way to see us.
+To all our current dealers, many thanks for all your support throughout 2019 and the beginning of 2020, for bringing such wonderful cards, and in some cases for coming such a long way to see us.
 We are glad that we were able to start letting you come into the hall to start setting up from 3.30 pm.

 [Our featured card at the top of this page is number 15 from Ogdens “Poultry Alphabet” – “O” for Orpington, where these still popular chickens were first bred.
 In fact the original Black Orpington was bred in 1886 by William Cook]